donejs/donejs/docs/place-my-order.md

 }
 ```

-Again, make sure to replace the URL with your Firebase application name.
+Again, make sure to replace the `<appname>` with your Firebase application name.

 #### Run deploy

-we can deploy the application by running:
+We can now deploy the application by running:

 ```
 donejs build
 donejs deploy
 ```

-Static files are deployed to Firebase and verify that the application is loading from the CDN by loading it after running:
+Static files are deployed to Firebase and we can verify that the application is loading from the CDN by loading it running:

 ```
 NODE_ENV=production donejs start